edubart/nelua-lang/docs/pages/overview.md

 ```

 But block variables are not functions, think of block variables as a code replacement tool.
-Later will be shown how them are more useful to do *metaprogramming*.
+Later will be shown how them are more useful to do *meta programming*.

 --------------------------------------------------------------------------------
 ## Operators